 1x Single Chainring

 A cassette is a collection of cogs that sits on the rear hub and provides a select gear range for every riding discipline.
 In direct contrast to the chainrings, the larger the sprocket is, the easier it is to pedal.
 Large sprockets are more advantageous when climbing.

 1x systems are equipped with cassettes that have a much wider spread – anything between 11-42 and 10-50 at the norm.

 Climbers gearing – 34/50 with 11/32 or 11/34 Cassette

 Semi-Compact 36/52 with 11/25 to 11/34

 The gearing loadout of a bike will depend entirely upon what type of bike you go for and what groupset it comes fitted with.
-A multi-terrain hybrid will often have a chainring as small as a 32t which will be combined with a road ratio cassette of approximately 11/32t.
-Gravel bikes tend to have a large chainring of approx 42T and an MTB in the range of 11-42t.
-In reality, the gear range will be markedly similar and you are less likely to be offered a choice of gearing.
+A hybrid style of bike will often have a chainring as small as a 32t at the front and a road ratio cassette of 11-32 to 11-36 at the rear.